cucumber-attic/gherkin/README.md

 If you want a reference implementation of Cucumber, take a look at [microcuke](https://github.com/cucumber/microcuke).

-Gherkin 3 is currently implemented for the following platforms:
+Gherkin 3 is currently implemented for the following platforms (in order of birthday):

 * [.NET](https://github.com/cucumber/gherkin-dotnet)
 * [Java](https://github.com/cucumber/gherkin-java)